almene/schemeDev/README.md

 ### Outputs
 Three files will be produced by a successful run of the bioCanon module:
 * codes.log
-  * contains the samples used to build the scheme along with the biohansel code that they were assigned by the scheme
+  * This file contains the samples used to build the scheme along with the biohansel code that they were assigned by the scheme
 * a biohansel.fasta file
-  * a biohansel compatible scheme file
+  * This file contains all the non-degenerate positve and negative k-mers required for a biohansel scheme.
+This will require further filtering for optimal scheme development
-* a buigabsek.log file
+* a biohansel.log file
-  * contains a more human-readable version of the information contained in the biohansel.fasta file
+  * This file contains a more human-readable version of the information contained in the biohansel.fasta file

 Names for the biohansel.fasta and biohansel.log files are derived from the options used to construct them.
 The naming structure is as follows:
 ```